Industrial unionism: One Big Union

 Historically, industrial unionism has frequently been associated with the concept of One Big Union.
 On July 12, 1919, The New England Worker published "The Principle of Industrial Union":

 Industrial unionism by country

 Australia

 Verity Burgmann asserts in Revolutionary industrial unionism that the IWW in Australia provided an alternate form of labour organising, to be contrasted with the Labourism of the Australian Labor Party and the Bolshevik Communism of the Communist Party of Australia.
 Revolutionary industrial unionism, for Burgmann, was much like revolutionary syndicalism, but focused much more strongly on the industrial nature of unionism.
 Burgmann saw Australian syndicalism, particularly anarcho-syndicalism, as focused on mythic small shop organisation.
-For Burgmann the IWW's vision was always a totalising vision of a revolutionary society: the Industrial Commonwealth.
+For Burgmann, the IWW's vision was always a totalising vision of a revolutionary society: the Industrial Commonwealth.

 Korea

-The theory and practice of industrial unionism is not confined to the western, English speaking world.
+The theory and practice of industrial unionism is not confined to the western or the English-speaking world.
 The Korean Confederation of Trade Unions (KCTU) is committed to reorganizing their current union structure along the lines of industrial unionism.